Food Labelling

 Read the INFORMAS paper online here

-Below are the INFORMAS protocols to download.
-Some protocols are still under development – contact us if you would like more information.
-Please read the terms and conditions regarding the use of the protocols.
-You must complete and return this agreement to us if you are using and/or adapting the protocol.
-You may then use, modify and reproduce the protocol, but the work that results from using the INFORMAS resources remains available to the INFORMAS group and falls under the same ‘copyleft’ principles as the original protocol (i.e., you can’t claim copyright on protocols you develop based on INFORMAS resources).
-You don’t have to share the whole work that results from using the INFORMAS resources, but are expected to share:
+After returning the Terms and Conditions form above, external users may use, modify, and reproduce the INFORMAS Food Labelling Protocol.
+However, work that results from use of the INFORMAS resource remains available to the INFORMAS group and falls under the same ‘copyleft’ principles as the original protocol i.e. users cannot claim copyright on protocols developed based on INFORMAS resources.
+Users do not have to share the entire work that results from using INFORMAS resources but are expected to share:

-• Any modifications or updates you make to the protocol (e.g., updates for your own country)
+- Any modifications or updates made to the protocol e.g. updates for your own country